FINANCIAL PLANNING MISTAKES TO AVOID AT YOUR 20’S

 financial planning mistakes to avoid at your 20's

 In terms of financial planning, the most crucial age period is 20-30.
-Most of us fail to do at this age.
-The time we enter into this age group, our minds will be focus completely on enjoyment.
+Most of us fail to do so at this age.
+By the time we enter this age group, our minds will be focused completely on enjoyment.

 There is no age limit for enjoyment.
 Following your passion should happen only after a strong fundamental is laid on.

-Once you forget to plan your 20’sperfectly, your retirement will be in deep trouble.
-Let us dive into more clarity on the common mistake done by many youngsters.
+Once you forget to plan your 20s perfectly, your retirement will be in deep trouble.
+Let us dive into more clarity on the common mistakes made by many youngsters.

-The comfort zone is formed by the job they employed in.
-Most people of this age group hopes, their life is settled once they get a job in an MNC company.
+The comfort zone is formed by the job they are employed in.
+Most people of this age group hope, their life is settled once they get a job in an MNC company.

 This is what they are been taught by parents and the education system for the last 20 years, and the same we do.
-So, it is not your mistake, but it’s your duty to come out of the worst zone.
+So, it is not your mistake, but you must come out of the worst zone.

 The biggest fault of everyone’s life is not taking any risk.
 As long as you depend on a single job, the more risky your life is.

 We have come across a few people, who are employed in a well-reputed company.
-Paid with a five-figure salary a month, even then they spent their weekends in freelancing with their skill set.
+Paid a five-figure salary a month, and even then they spent their weekends freelancing with their skill set.

 Every company has terms and conditions, on its employees should not generate any income from other sources.
 If so, even rent is meant to be revenue.
 Most of the senior players of any company will be renting a home.

-Have you ever think about this, there are many ways by which every person earns.
+Have you ever thought about this, there are many ways by which every person earns.

 So, take risks in your life.
 Built your empire in your spare time.

-In the current period, people first make a list for purchasing things even before been paid off with a first-month salary.
+In the current period, people first make a list for purchasing things even before being paid off with a first-month salary.

 The biggest mistake is even worse, they tend to spend more than their income.

-As per the live mint report, the EMI offers have increased from 6% in 2012 to 11% in 2019.
-These offers make people of 20’s purchase many things even if it is a current need.
-People forget that they can buy the same product in another 6 months of time as a goal.
+As per the Live Mint report, the EMI offers have increased from 6% in 2012 to 11% in 2019.
+These offers make people in their 20s purchase many things even if it is a current need.
+People forget that they can buy the same product in another 6 months as a goal.

-This procedure of life is going to keep them under debt forever.
+This procedure of life is going to keep them in debt forever.

-We came across with one of our client of age 24, currently 1-year experience in a job with monthly Rs.
+We came across one of our clients age 24, currently 1-year experience in a job with a monthly Rs.
 20,000 income.
-He had bought a fridge, washing machine, Smart TV and Smart mobile in EMI.
+He had bought a fridge, washing machine, Smart TV, and Smart mobile in EMI.
 Now he is paying monthly EMI more than he earns.

-This is a small example, there are many people traveling in the same situation.
+This is a small example, many people are traveling in the same situation.

-In one of our topic financial planning and goal based investment, we have clearly mentioned, save first and spent later.
+In one of our topics financial planning and goal-based investment, we have mentioned, saving first and spending later.

 Especially, the most important habit to develop in your 20’s.
-Every small mistake you do at your 20’s, will impact in a huge way at your 50’s.
+Every small mistake you make in your 20’s, will impact hugely in your 50’s.
 This is known as the butterfly effect.

 So, avoid this mistake.
-We know few people across us, who have developed the habit of savings.
-You won’t believe at the age of 25, they have their term insurance, medical insurance, emergency funds, and few investments in equity.
+We know a few people across us, who have developed the habit of saving.
+You won’t believe at the age of 25, they have their term insurance, medical insurance, emergency funds, and few equity investments.

 What is the difference?
 It all depends on the mindset and habitual change over saving and investment.